Abandoned Cart Email (Architect)

 FBL

 A feedback loop is an agreement you can make with ISPs where they reply to you with the identity of complainers in their webmail.
-This is very valuable since you stop sending emails to unhappy subscribers, drastically lowering your complaint rate, which, in the end, will help your overall deliverability.
+This is highly valuable because it stops you from sending emails to unhappy subscribers, drastically lowering your complaint rate and ultimately improving your overall deliverability.

 Global Unsubscribes